intellivoid/AsyncAPY/README.md

 - Easy to _code, read and understand_
 - **Minimize** boilerplate code
 - Native support for JSON and a custom standard (see [here](https://github.com/netkas/ZiProto-Python))
+- Simple protocol specifications: The protocol can be easily reimplemented in any language

 # Documentation